Shyamoli Textile Engineering College: History

-Shyamoli Textile Engineering College has a long history.
-In 1979, Shyamoli ldeal Technical College(SITC) was established at Shyamoli to meet technical education by offering technical course. ln order to meet the challenge of increasing demand of new sophisticated & latest technology, SITC Chairman decided to upgrade this institution to Diploma Engineering lnstitute in 2000 to offer 4 Years Diploma in Engineering Degree by affiliation with the Bangladesh Technical Education Board and named it as Shyamoli ldeal Polytechnic lnstitute (SIPI).
+In 1979, Shyamoli ldeal Technical College (SITC) was established at Shyamoli to meet technical education by offering technical courses. ln order to meet the challenge of increasing demand of new sophisticated & latest technology, SITC Chairman decided to upgrade this institution to Diploma Engineering institute in 2000 to offer 4 Years Diploma in Engineering Degree by affiliation with the Bangladesh Technical Education Board and named as Shyamoli Ideal Polytechnic Institute (SIPI).
 To contribute to Bangladesh and World through excellence in scientific and technical education and research in the Textile sector; to serve as a valuable resource for industry and society; and remain a source of pride for all Bangladeshis, this institution was upgraded to B.Sc.
-Engineering College in 2010 to offer 4 Years bachelor's degree in Textile Engineering by affiliation with the University of Dhaka and named it as Shyamoli Textile Engineering College.
+Engineering College in 2009 to offer 4 Years bachelor's degree in Textile Engineering by affiliation with the University of Dhaka and named it as Shyamoli Textile Engineering College.
 Since then the academic curriculums are going on at full pace.